AnandIndraganti/scaleIt/README.md

-# Scale Chat
+# ScaleIt

-Scale Chat is a scalable chat app backend service utilizing Redis to enhance the scalability of web sockets, while leveraging Kafka to streamline the process of writing messages to the database, avoiding the need for individual write operations.
+ScaleIt is a scalable chat app backend service utilizing Redis to enhance the scalability of web sockets, while leveraging Kafka to streamline the process of writing messages to the database, avoiding the need for individual write operations.

 ## Architecture